dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

 _Now select_ **Delimeter Segmented Value Sample Data** _and then select the table you created from the list._

+TODO: tabulate the instructions and separate the intro/outtro

 ### **5.** Publish your project

 _Right-click on your project name in the heirarchy and select_ **Publish.**